Teaching Excellence in Israel (TeachEx)

 Main Outputs and Outcomes

-- To place sustainable structures for academic professional development in function of academic staff and student needs, connecting personal and civic fulfilment with the ‘transferable skills required for a rapidly changing world;
+- To place sustainable structures for academic professional development as a function of academic staff and student needs, connecting personal and civic fulfillment with the transferable skills required for a rapidly changing world;

 - To develop and deliver training materials for professional development including e-learning and active education in Israel;

-- To create a digital repository with open educational resources of easy access to all;
+- To create a digital repository with open educational resources that are easily accessible to all;

 - To disseminate outcomes broadly in Israel (i.e. website, newsletters, media) and internationally;